Problems of remote workers, managers’ solutions, and lifehacks from our Project Managers

 - Intensify communication by inviting people to other calls.
 For efficient work, not only internal communication between team members is important but also communication with colleagues from the company’s other departments.
 Inviting an employee to a group call is much more effective than constantly mediating between team members and other employees’s tasks.
 This advice is relevant not only for remote work, but also for personnel managers.

 - Organization of brainstorming sessions.
 It is useful to engage the team in solving common problems.

 - Proper allocation logement in general.
 Most people are uncomfortable with working on several tasks simultaneously, so it is recommended to avoid multitasking, if possible.

 - Informal communication on Skype/Zoom.
 People often miss communicating informally with colleagues, especially if they used to work together at the office.
 Virtual coffee breaks during lunch or casual Friday calls will help brighten up your leisure time.

-- Offline events.
+- Media and entertainment.
 At least once or twice a year, you need to get together.
 The easiest and most effective way is corporate parties.
 People who previously only communicated virtually can get to know each other better and bond, which will help them to work more efficiently in the future.